Kyle974/Tetris/README.md

 # Tetris
-a Tetris clone built using Javascript
+a Tetris clone built using JavaScript